k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V6.5.4.md

 4. Enable NTP/chronyc (see https://access.redhat.com/documentation/enus/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-using_chrony ).

-5. Assign appropriate privileges to the k2view user, and allot to this user at least 50GB of space as follows:
+5. Assign appropriate privileges to the k2view user, and allocate to this user at least 50GB of space as follows:

       ~~~bash
       ## update the k2view user home directory and password!!